d11wtq/whittle/README.md

 Whittle provides meaningful error reporting and even lets you hook into the error handling logic if you need to write some sort of crazy madman forgiving parser.

+## Installation

+Via rubygems:

+    gem install whittle

+Or in your Gemfile, if you're using bundler:

+    gem 'whittle'

 ## The Basics

 Parsers using Whittle are *not* generated.
 This may strike users of other LALR(1) parsers as